Frostenden: Mound

-The site was the excavated by Peter Woodard in January to February 1951.
-It was surveyed again by Charles W. Phillips, working as an archaeological officer for ordinance survey in 1954, who stated that it was unlikely to be a ship burial as these were constructed on the highest available land near the water, and the mound is within a slight valley.
+It was surveyed again by Charles W. Phillips, working as an archaeological officer for Ordnance Survey in 1954, who stated that it was unlikely to be a ship burial as these were constructed on the highest available land near the water, and the mound is within a slight valley.
 He added that while it was not impossible for it to be a fortification, "it is very oddly sited in relation to the surrounding ground", again because of the valley.
-Woodard described the suggested dock as "not impossible but very difficult to prove."
+Phillips described the suggested dock as "not impossible but very difficult to prove."

-The site was surveyed again on the 11th of January 1972.
+The site was surveyed again on 11 January 1972.
 The surveyor stated that "its position rules out the possibility of it being a round barrow, motte, or windmill mound" and that the suggested dock "is a line of natural slopes".

-The river was dredged around 1978.
+The river was dredged around 1978, during which pottery, oyster shells, and bones were found, possibly from where the docks were situated though the location was not recorded.

 Gatehouse Gazetteer opined that statements dismissing the possibility of it being a fortification were probably overstated and "based on false ideas about the function of castles."
 It describes it as "a ditched mound, with a palisade and clearly used in C11."

-The site may also have been excavated by Eustace Grubb.
+Demography

+In 1881, the population of the parish was 386; by 2011 it had decreased to 167.
+The highest population recorded was in the 1851 census with a total of 456 people.